iip-ecosphere/platform/platform/documentation/INSTALL.md

 ## Further information

-For further information on using the individual parts, please consult the platform [Handbook](../documentation/PlatformHandbook.pdf) linked on the [Main Page](../../README.md).
+For further information on using the individual parts, please consult the platform [Handbook](../documentation/PlatformHandbook.pdf).